The Rescuer Identity

 Of course, it is easy to see how the Rescuer can become the primary enabler for an addict or alcoholic, but she can also become the primary enablers for the Big Baby, the Victim or the Runaway.
 Enabling is what the Rescuer does.
 The definition of enabling here is the unconscious encouragement of another's dis-ability.
 Not another's disability, but another's dis-ability.
 In other words, whatever it is that the other person is refusing to do for him or herself, that's exactly what the Rescuer will do.
 This encourages the other person to continue to refuse to do it for him or herself.

 Typically, the first question the Rescuer will ask when this information is given to him is: "Well, how do you know they are refusing to do it; how do you know that they simply can't do it?"
 The answer?
 Stop doing it for her and watch what happens.
 Typically, he already knows what happens because he's seen it several times by now: "She pitches a holy fit!"
 Or, "She gets really pitiful."
-Or, she ups the ante by getting sicker or more needy in someway--even sometimes going as far as to threaten or even attempt suicide.
-It is interesting that the poor Victim, now turned Bully, can put all of this enormous energy into pitching a fit, getting pitiful or upping the ante, but can't find one ounce of energy to save herself.
+Or, she ups the ante by getting more needy in some way.

 So, what's to be done?
 How will the Rescuer finally begin to rescue herself?
-Next blog.
+Next post.